erblast/cookie_ds/README.md

 The **job** rule in this demo repo does not do much.
 Code executed by a **job** rule should have a very high test coverage and configuration should be expressive using envirnment variables, rather than hidden in config files.
 Should be used for accessing data that periodcially refreshes and is allowed to take up many computationanl ressources.
 A typical application would be to generate predictions from a pre-trained model on new data.

-These rules could be used to set up this deployment strategy
+These rules could be used to set up this examplatory deployment strategy

 ![](container_deployment.png)